revesz21/vidarex-homework/README.md

 # Vidarex homework

 Hi, this is my implementation of the frontend task for the 2nd round.
 I hope you will like it.
+<br/> I have finished development on the 12th of July, 6pm.

 ## 🌐 Live Demo